Queuni/Match3-Core/README.md

 - Clean up the test fixtures and move shared data to a single file

 - Adjust the pool size to match the actual concurrency we need

+- Handle the case when the external service returns an empty list